MobilityData/gbfs.org/docs/toolbox/resources.md

 ## Software for Creating APIs

+- [lamassu](https://github.com/entur/lamassu): GBFS aggregation service, which aggregates, optionally enhances, and republishes any number of GBFS feeds.
+Also, provides a GraphQL API and performs on-the-fly validation.

 - [mapintelligenceagency/gbfsQL](https://github.com/mapintelligenceagency/gbfsQL): Wraps any number of GBFS feeds into an easily consumable GraphQL API.
 Merges relevant feeds and supports real-time updates for clients via Websockets/GraphQL Subscriptions.

 - [OneBusAway](https://onebusaway.org/): A Java app that consumes GTFS and GTFS-Realtime (along with [other formats](https://github.com/OneBusAway/onebusaway-application-modules/wiki/Real-Time-Data-Configuration-Guide)) and turns them into an easy to use [REST API](http://developer.onebusaway.org/modules/onebusaway-application-modules/current/api/where/index.html).